cwfparsonson/ddls/README.rst

 This ``ddls`` library and its assoicated cluster simulator have been built to be highly customisable to many different DDL research projects.

-Most DDL research projects focus on a specific part of the cluster, and a lot of customisation to accommodate for novel ideas.
+Most DDL research projects focus on a specific part of the cluster, and require a lot of customisation to accommodate for novel ideas.
 For example, in the PAC-ML paper, we considered the question of how much to partition computation jobs, and required the use of a graph neural network, reinforcement learning, our own concept of what an 'action' was, and our own reward and observation function.